 As an example here (see Figure 1), we have a scaled length mechanical cable drawing, with two 1:1 sized connectors, one at each end.
 Below the mechanical drawing is the schematic representation of it using schematic symbols for the connectors, joined with wires.
 Within this schematic symbol diagram, you can see that net labels are linked to each connection.
 The bubbles with arrows (leader notes) represent a line item that you can refer to within the Bill of Materials.
 Once you have written your assembly notes, you can then send the ready drawing to the assembly house that makes your cables.

-- How to generate the library parts as the building blocks of the cable assembly.
+- How to generate the as the building blocks of the cable assembly.

-- How to use the library parts to generate a complete and well drawn cable assembly.
+- How to use the to generate a complete and well drawn cable assembly.

 - How to prep and finalize the cable drawing to create your labels and generate outputs to hand-off to the manufacturer.

-The first step is how can I get my parts placed as shown in the diagram?
-The simple answer is to create a multi-part library.
-What the library will encompass is the cables, connector heads, crimps, and any other mechanical drawing along with the schematic symbol.
+The first step is how can I get my placed as shown in the diagram?
+The simple answer is to create a multi-part .
+What the will encompass is the cables, connector heads, crimps, and any other mechanical drawing along with the schematic symbol.
 This will be further discussed in my next installment (part 2) of the Cable Assembly Blog Series.

 About the AuthorMore Content by Sainesh Solanki